Student cap: Finland

 The lining, i.e. the inside, of the cap symbolizes the regional identity of the graduate.
 Especially in earlier days, the students usually choose the lining to have the colours of their own student nations.
 Nowadays, the most typical lining is the white and blue, symbolizing common patriotism.
 However, the Swedish-speaking students usually wear red and yellow, or blue, yellow and white, while in Satakunta and North Karelia, the regional colours are still popular.
 The Swedish-speaking students in Ostrobothnia use black, yellow and red.

 As in Sweden, the students of engineering usually wear a special student cap (teekkarilakki) with a long tassel.
 However, unlike in Sweden, the crown of the Finnish Engineering student cap is always white and the cap has a gold-coloured, university-specific cockade, except in University of Oulu, where the cockade is program specific.
 The tassel is always black and worn without any additions.
 The lining of the engineering caps is dark red, symbolizing the social change brought about by the ever-advancing technology, except in Lappeenranta University of Technology, where Karelian colours, red and black, are used, in University of Oulu, where the student cap has a blue lining, and in the cap of Teknologföreningen, the Swedish-speaking student nation at the Aalto University, with a red-yellow-red lining.
-The Engineering student caps are worn by present engineering students and graduate engineers on the 1st day of May and in academic ceremonies.
+The Engineering student caps are worn by present engineering students and graduate engineers as a summer hat starting at midnight on the 1st of May and over the summer.